 And utter disrespect for people with experience, education, expertise.
 Or for skills, expertise, experience, and learning.

 I worked as an architect in Hungary, for 11 years.
 Every client knew everything better.
 They considered me their guy who puts the stamp to their plan so they can get a building permit.

 My brother was in a different profession, and his experience was the same: no humility, no sense of what it takes to actually be good at something, to see things fully.
-Continue reading “How hard can it be? said Father Brown as he was grinding the car’s transmission…”
+Continue reading “How hard can it be? he said while grinding the gears”

 I’ve been interviewed on real TV.
 I have been interviewed for articles.
 But this would be the first online TV interview since I discovered that the reason I was miserable because people were miserable around me… i.e. I was an empath.